00111011/HU-SE-Fall2024/README.md

 ### 🎨 **Project 1: VS Code Plugins**

-Our students showcased their creativity and technical skills by developing innovative Visual Studio Code extensions.
+Our students showcased their creativity and technical skills by developing Visual Studio Code extensions.

 ---